fishinwind/workshop/rst/Classes/class-13.rst

  + Fast: faster than intersect code you will write
  + Terse: syntax is terse, but readable
- + Formats: handles BED, VCF and GFF formats
+ + Formats: handles BED, VCF and GFF formats (gzip'ed or not)
  + Special Cases: handles stranded-ness, 1-base overlaps, abutted intervals, etc.
   - (all the things that will likely be bugs in your code should you do this manually)

 BEDTools Commands